aashoo17/notes/src/linux/linux_command_line/fish/fish.md

 **creating shell variable**
 this is also called as exporting variable

 this creates local variable
 set --export NAME CUSTOM_NAME
 set -x NAME CUSTOM_NAME     //this is not equivalent to local - the variable will be local to the currently executing function only set -gx NAME CUSTOM_NAME    //creating global variable set -Ux NAME CUSTOM_NAME    //universal variable set -lx NAME CUSTOM_NAME    //local variable

+-x or --export is same for exporting variable
+todo: what does exporting the var means

 **removing a variable**
 also called as unexporting